niklas-enns/dependency-lab/README.md

   The compile-time coupling can also be reduced by introducing some kind of indirection (e.g. a java _interface_), but there is no evidence that this improves the evolvability of the application.
   Maybe, the compile-time dependencies are so in focus, because they appear more obviously.
 The kind of dependency that slows down development speed are not the ones appearing at compile-time but the ones that cross abstraction layers.
-Class A that knows too much about class B, just like the example implementation in `niklase.intensity`
+  Class A that knows too much about class B, just like the example implementation in `niklase.intensity`.

 # Experiments